jinghuazhao/EWAS-fusion/README.md

 FUSION.covar | PLINK covariate file containing covariates such as PCs CpG.txt | CpG ID, missing data indicator, chromosome and position

-In addition, PLINK binary pedigree file for each CpG is also required to be prepared.
+In addition, PLINK binary pedigree file for each CpG also requires to be prepared, as shown with [CpG.sh](CpG.sh).
 Note the setup takes advantage of the compact storage of non-genetic data.

 The results will be available from the weights directory to be profiled and used for association analysis above.